spitbol/spitbol-docs/minimal.md

 If the result of any of the above operations causes underflow, the result yielded is 0.0.

-The result of any of the above operations is undefined or out of range, real overflow is set, the contents of (RA) are undefined and the following instruction must be either ROV or RNO.
+The result of any of the above operations is undefined or out of range, real overflow is set, he contents of (RA) are undefined and the following instruction must be either ROV or RNO.

 Particular care may be needed on target machines having distinct overflow and divide by zero conditions.